UKCloud/documentation/articles/azure/azs-how-deploy-asr-template-powershell.md

 | \$WindowsPassword | The password of an administrator account on the Windows VMs to be protected | <form oninput="result.value=WindowsPassword.value" id="WindowsPassword" style="display: inline;"><input type="text" id="WindowsPassword" name="WindowsPassword" style="display: inline;" placeholder="Password123!"/></form> |
 | \$LinuxRootPassword | The password of the root account on the Linux VMs to be protected | <form oninput="result.value=LinuxPassword.value" id="LinuxPassword" style="display: inline;"><input type="text" id="LinuxPassword" name="LinuxPassword" style="display: inline;" placeholder="Password123!"/></form> |

-### MySQL Password Requirements
+### MySQL password requirements

-Password must conform to all of the following rules:
+MySQL passwords must conform to all of the following rules:

-- Password must contain at least one letter
+- Must contain at least one letter

-- Password must contain at least one number
+- Must contain at least one number

-- Password must contain at least one special character (_!@#$%)
+- Must contain at least one special character (_!@#$%)

-- Password must be between 8 and 16 characters
+- Must be between 8 and 16 characters

-- Password cannot contain spaces
+- Cannot contain spaces

 ## Deploy ARM template code